renovate-bot/khulnasoft-lab-_-vulx/docs/docs/configuration/others.md

 |      Secret      |     ✓     |
 |     License      |     ✓     |

-By default, `Trivy` exits with code 0 even when security issues are detected.
+By default, `Vul` exits with code 0 even when security issues are detected.
 Use the `--exit-code` option if you want to exit with a non-zero exit code.

 ```